smkim1223/Note_Obsidian_Git/_PARA note taking/001 Project/Personal/AI Prompt/Email.md

 FINAL CONFIRMATION
 ------------------------------------------------
 Ensure the email is:
-- Appropriate for the defined email purpose (new vs reply)
+- Contextually appropriate (new email vs reply)
-- Consistent with the selected tone
+- Tone-consistent
 - Polished and ready to send

 Proceed carefully and thoughtfully.